matthewmueller/outliers/Readme.md

 # outliers

-  find outliers in a dataset.
+  Find outliers in a dataset.

 ## Install